Lab Mountain of Gemini Enigma Federation Colony

 "Great," he coughs out to the computer.
 "How long with this adjustment take and why did you not inform me of this before I left?"

-"You should begin to adjust due to you excellent health standard," the computer flatters as Luntu adjusted its program it to do.
+"You should begin to adjust due to your excellent health standard," the computer flatters as Luntu adjusted its program to do.
 "You initiated a protocol override which suspended further warning regarding this purpose."

-As his breathing adjusts, be begins to scout around his area.
+As his breathing adjusts, he begins to scout around his area verbally logging his observation.
 "The foliage appears to be some type of grass.
 Its arrangement appears to be considerably less than aesthetically pleasing."

 Walking toward the structure, he continues his verbal description of the area for his Away mission.
 "Computer, " he interrupts his log.
 "Compare structure to know database uses."